 | Week on the French Riviera | Mixed usage Monaco + France | Europe regional plan |

-If you're also going to move around Nice, Cannes, or Menton, an eSIM for France or a European regional plan might be more worthwhile than just one for Monaco.
-Choose based on how much time you spend within the principality.
+If you're also going to move around Nice, Cannes, or Menton, you might want to consider a regional plan for Europe instead of just one for Monaco, especially if you cross the border several times a day.
+Choose according to how much time you spend within the principality.

-How to activate your eSIM in a minute
+How to activate your eSIM in one minute

 Installation is quick and should be done at home with Wi-Fi before traveling.
 It works the same on iPhone and Android and is only done once.